christofferholmstedt/linux-wpan-dev/README.md

   boot-up as ethernet is not available.
 If routing works over lowpan it might be possible to ssh over it.
 This practically means build a complete image for it.
+  * Would be interesting to generate complete images with Yocto/OpenEmbedded.